Public pool

-In the renovation of the public pool, Frederiksberg Svømmehal, Cornelius Vöge provided restoration and architectural advice in colouring, signage and the furnishing of the original cafeteria, Marketenderiet.
+In the renovation of the public pool, Frederiksberg Svømmehal, Cornelius Vöge provided restoration and architectural consultancy in relation to conservation values, colouring, signage and the furnishing of the original cafeteria, Marketenderiet.

 Designed by architect A.S.K.
 Lauritzen the public pool was inaugurated in 1934.
 The hallmark of the building is the large, beautiful wall mosaics by Vilhelm Lundstrøm, a masterpiece of Danish monumental art.